saucelabs/sauce-docs/docs/mobile-apps/mdm-support.md

 2. Open Device logs in VERBOSE mode.
 3. Clean the device logs.
 4. Copy-paste this string in the search bar `SBApplicationStateDisplayIDKey`.
-5. Open the application you want to be allowlisted
+5. Open the application you want to be allow-listed.
 6. Check the values of `SBApplicationStateDisplayIDKey`, which is the bundleID for any given app that has been launched.

 <img src={useBaseUrl('img/mobile-apps/bundle-id.png')} alt="Bundle ID" width="800"/>